 Know your rights if you've been in an auto accident.
-You may be entitled to a check from your insurance company for Diminished Value.
-Diminished value is the automatic loss in value from a collision.
+You may be entitled to a check from your insurance company for a Diminished Value claim.
+Diminished value is the automatic loss of value from a auto collision.
 Almost every vehicle that has been in a wreck will have some form of inherent diminished value.

 Unsatisfied with your insurance company's offer on your loss?
 There may be a difference between what your insurance company is willing to pay you, and the fair market value of your vehicle!
 You're entitled to a fair settlement.